Democratic Party (United States): Abortion and reproductive rights

 The Democratic position on abortion has changed significantly over time.
 During the late 1960s and early 1970s, Republicans generally favored legalized abortion more than Democrats, although significant heterogeneity could be found within both parties.
-During this time, opposition to abortion tended to be concentrated among the political left in the United States.
-Liberal Protestants and Catholics — both of which tended to vote for the Democratic Party — opposed while most conservative Protestants supported legal access to abortion services.
+During this time, opposition to abortion tended to be concentrated within the political left in the United States.
+Liberal Protestants and Catholics (many of whom were Democratic voters) opposed abortion, while most conservative Protestants supported legal access to abortion services.

-The present platform states that all women should have access to birth control and supports public funding of contraception for poor women.
 In its national platforms from 1992 to 2004, the Democratic Party has called for abortion to be "safe, legal and rare"—namely, keeping it legal by rejecting laws that allow governmental interference in abortion decisions and reducing the number of abortions by promoting both knowledge of reproduction and contraception and incentives for adoption.
-The wording changed in the 2008 platform.
-When Congress voted on the Partial-Birth Abortion Ban Act in 2003, Congressional Democrats were split, with a minority (including former Senate Majority Leader Harry Reid) supporting the ban and the majority of Democrats opposing the legislation.
+When Congress voted on the Partial-Birth Abortion Ban Act in 2003, congressional Democrats were split, with a minority (including former Senate majority leader Harry Reid) supporting the ban and the majority of Democrats opposing the legislation.

-The Democratic Party opposes attempts to reverse the 1973 Supreme Court decision Roe v.
-Wade, which declared abortion covered by the constitutionally protected individual right to privacy under the Ninth Amendment; and Planned Parenthood v.
-Casey, which lays out the legal framework in which government action alleged to violate that right is assessed by courts.
-As a matter of the right to privacy and of gender equality, many Democrats believe all women should have the ability to choose to abort without governmental interference.
-They believe that each woman, conferring with her conscience, has the right to choose for herself whether abortion is morally correct.

-Former Senate Minority Leader Harry Reid was anti-abortion, while former President Barack Obama and Speaker of the House Nancy Pelosi favor abortion rights.
-Groups such as Democrats for Life of America represent the anti-abortion faction of the party while groups such as EMILY's List represent the abortion rights faction.
-A Newsweek poll from October 2006 found that 25% of Democrats were anti-abortion while a 69% majority was in favor of abortion rights.

 According to the 2020 Democratic Party platform, "Democrats believe every woman should be able to access high-quality reproductive health care services, including safe and legal abortion."

+After Roe v.
+Wade (1973) was overturned in Dobbs v.
+Jackson Women's Health Organization (2022), Democratic-controlled states and ballot initiatives were able to ensure access to abortion.
+The number of abortions in the United States increased after Dobbs, due to the right to travel between states.